Best Home Gym Under $500: 5 Builds + What to Skip (2026)

 How much space does a $500 gym need?

-Minimum 8x8 feet with 8ft ceilings for overhead press.
-10x10 is comfortable.
-Garage corner works if you can clear 80+ sq ft.
+Minimum 8x8 feet with 8 ft ceilings for overhead press; 10x10 is comfortable.
+A garage corner works if you can clear 80+ sq ft.
+See our room-size guide for layouts.

 Related Articles